RedTeamPentesting/monsoon/doc/design.md

    the sequence of responses is not deterministic any more and highly depends on the server.

- * Filter: decides for each HTTP response if it should be rejected according to the current configuration.
+ * ResponseFilter: decides for each HTTP response if it should be rejected according to the current configuration.

  * Reporter: takes the HTTP responses from the Runners, runs the filters on each one and displays the responses not rejected by the filter to the user,